kk-spartans/scholars-cup/01 - Introductory Questions/05 - Rekindling passion after giving up/05 - Rekindling passion after giving up.md

 This is a very opinionated question — and in *my* opinion, most people come back to a project when one of these things happen:

- - There's something or advancement that's new in that field that wasn't there when they left that could change their mind on it.
+ - There's something that's new in that field that wasn't there when they left that could change their mind on it.

  - They made something on their own that they would like to share to the community in that field.